 Based on the type of QR Code you need and features important to you, you will need to figure out which QR Code generator is right for you.

-Here is a comparison chart of the popular QR Code generators:
+Here is a comparison chart of the popular Best QR Code generator :

 B. How to use a QR Code Generator